-NOTE: NEXRAD data cannot be displayed at the same time as terrain, echo tops, icing, turbulence, or Stormscope.
+NOTE: NEXRAD data cannot be displayed at the same time as terrain, echo tops, turbulence, or icing data is displayed.

 WSR-88D, or NEXRAD (NEXt-generation RADar), is a network of 158 high-resolution Doppler radar systems that are operated by the National Weather Service (NWS).
 NEXRAD data provides centralized meteorological information for the continental United States and selected overseas locations.
 The maximum range of a single NEXRAD radar site is 250 nm.
 In addition to a wide array of services, the NEXRAD network provides important information about severe weather for air traffic safety.